 80% of readers never make it past your headline.
 And for the lucky 20% that do, most will click away after a quick skim through.
-In this day and age, you have to grab the attention of the reader in a few words—that is, if you can even get in front of them.
+In this day and age, you have to grab the reader’s attention in a few words—that is, if you can even get in front of them.
 How people see and understand your marketing content is largely up to a computer algorithm.
-That’s why every marketer should know how to write SEO headlines that appeal to search algorithms and people.
+That’s why every marketer should know how to write SEO-friendly headlines that appeal to search algorithms and people.

 ————